gdev3/textbooks/content/pd/content.md

 ---

-In this course, you will learn how third grade students reason about the attributes of two-dimensional shapes and then apply these understandings to measure of [perimeter](gloss:perimeter)
+Students reason about the attributes of two-dimensional shapes and then apply these understandings to measure of [perimeter](gloss:perimeter).

     figure: img(src="images/intro-2.png" width=400)